 2023 Honoree: Dr. Mohammad Dar, of Massachusetts Medicaid (MassHealth)

-ACAP named Dr. Mohammad Dar, Senior Medical Director of Massachusetts Medicaid (MassHealth) and chair of the National Medicaid Medical Directors Network, the winner of our eleventh annual Leadership in Advocacy award.
+Dr. Mohammad Dar, Senior Medical Director of Massachusetts Medicaid (MassHealth) and chair of the National Medicaid Medical Directors Network, received ACAP’s eleventh annual Leadership in Advocacy award for his role in establishing the country’s first statewide in-home vaccination program.

 Read more >>